It might be hard to believe now but, in the early days, walking along canal towpaths was not encouraged and cycling was actually prohibited.

 At Llanymynech, the path forms part of Wat’s Dyke Way and Offa’s Dyke Way.
 At its southern end, it is part of the Shropshire Way and the Severn Way.

-The entire 34 miles of the Montgomery Canal is open to walkers, although in some places, particularly from Pant to Redwith Bridge (in Shropshire), the towpath is in poor condition and not suitable for cycling or wheelchairs.
-That is why we need your help to restore the whole canal towpath to a beautiful linear path accessible to everyone who wants to experience the tranquillity of the Monty.
+The entire 34 miles of the Montgomery Canal is open to walkers, although in some places, particularly from Pant to Crickheath Bridge (in Shropshire), the towpath is in poor condition and not suitable for cycling or wheelchairs.
+However, the section south of Crickheath Bridge is currently being upgraded – and we need your help to restore the whole canal towpath to a beautiful linear path accessible to everyone who wants to experience the tranquillity of the Monty.

 The towpath from Newtown to Welshpool is now part of SUSTRANS route 81.
 This is a national charity formed to promote walking, cycling and public transport.